Grace-luning-fu/FizzBuzz/README.md

 For numbers which are multiples of both three and five, print “FizzBuzz”.

 ***
-A new application "CopyCatFizzBuzz" was developed on July 27 2017.
+A new application "CopyCatFizzBuzz" was developed and added into this repo on July 27.
+It is a good example of how to improve the code quality by shortening the conditions.